CDCgov/phdi-azure/docs/README.md

   https://github.com/myuser/phdi-google-cloud/settings/environments/new
   1. Deploy to your newly created `dev` environment by running the GitHub Action at this URL, selecting `dev` as the environment input:
   https://github.com/myuser/phdi-google-cloud/actions/workflows/deployment.yaml
   1. Success!
-You should now see resources in your GCP project ready for data ingestion.
+You should now see resources in your Azure project ready for data ingestion.

 ### Structure and Organization